serverless/serverless/docs/guides/sam.md

 ### Options

 - `stack` - The stack name.
 Required if not specified in a `samconfig.toml` file.
 - `bucket` - The deployment bucket.
-Required if updating an existing template and is not specified in a `samconfig.toml` file.
+If not specified, we'll use the default Serverless Framework deployment bucket.
 - `region` - The region to deploy to.
 Default is `us-east-1`.
 - `stage` - The stage to deploy to.
-Default is `default`.
+Default is `dev`.

 If you specified your own deployment bucket, it will not be emptied or removed with the `remove` command.

+## Getting SAM/CFN Service Info

+You can get information about your SAM/CFN service, specifically the stack outputs and their values, using the `sls info` command.

+### Options

+- `stack` - The stack name.
+Required if not specified in a `samconfig.toml` file.
+- `region` - The region where the service/stack is deployed.
+Default is `us-east-1`.
+- `stage` - The stage where the service/stack is deployed.
+Default is `dev`.

 ## Supported file formats and names